Development Roadmap

 Components

-These items are currently included in the components shipped with SIMPOL Professional.
+These items are currently included in the components shipped with Superbase NG Professional.

 • Form controls: textbox, label, pushbutton, checkbox, optionbutton, listbox, combobox, grid, datagrid, bitmap, bitmap button, scrollbar, line, rectangle, triangle, arc, ellipse, detail block